MailTape/MailTape-v1/_posts/2022-05-01-Noon-Garden.md

 # MailTape's selection

 ## [Noon Garden](https://noon-garden.bandcamp.com/) - Beulah Spa
 Sarah: **"**The namesake of Noon Garden's [most recent album](https://noon-garden.bandcamp.com/album/beulah-spa) release :) Love the many turns the track takes, especially halfway into listening.
 Noon Garden blends genre with such grace, the movements are surprising and yet so natural.
-Love the call and response of vocals and cascade synths toward the track's end, an entire world of sound and vocals is created.**"**
+Love the call and response of vocals and cascade synths toward the track's end, in these moments Noon Garden creates a 3D scape of sound for us to walk into.**"**

 ## [Ayla Algan](https://www.instagram.com/aylaalgan3/?hl=en) - Aşk Hikayesi
 Sarah: **"**Obsessed with the Alpay track in Noon Garden's selection, and wanted to add another Turkish treasure.
 The choir vocals on this track are magical, a wonderful interlude into the lower verses that follow.
 Love the melancholic spirals of these piano riffs.**"**